 Email marketing campaigns are one of the cheapest ways to advertise your business, but email blasts can easily get lost in the inbox shuffle.
-This guide will take you through the basics, from how to set goals and create a campaign idea to the nitty-gritty details like crafting a subject line and choosing the images that best represent your business.
+To get the most out of your email marketing campaigns, take time to develop a concrete process that attracts your subscribers’ attention and leaves them wanting to read more.
+This guide will take you through the basics, and cover how to set goals and create a campaign idea, as well as details like crafting a subject line and choosing the images that best represent your business.

-The first step to creating a successful email marketing campaign is the same as the first step to creating any marketing campaign: outlining a clear goal.
+The first step in creating a successful email marketing campaign is to outline a clear goal.
 Unfocused email campaigns, like unfocused marketing campaigns of any type, are destined to fail.

-These are some questions you may ask your team as you figure out your first email campaign:
+These are some questions you may ask your team as you launch your first email campaign:

 - What is our primary goal with this email campaign?